dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 `sometimesFlags`, check each rule by calling `TestHypothesis`.
 This determines if the rule corresponds to the set of observations.

 Encode the rule as a string.
+The rule might encode that the `W` bit or `L` bit causes a different memory/immediate behavior for the particular `<map, opCodeExt>` entry.

 Add the rule to the set of all observed rules.
 Add the set's rule with comment to a dictionary.